nanovis/nano-oetzi/README.md

-# Nano-Otzi: Cryo-Electron Tomography Visualization Guided by Learned Segmentations
+# Finding Nano-Ötzi: Cryo-Electron Tomography Visualization Guided by Learned Segmentation
 This repository contains code for training and inference of volumes with use of deep segmentation model presented in Nano-Oetzi paper.

 You need to have `cuda 11.0` installed.
 You might have problems setting-up the environment with different versions.